disler/diffbro/README.md

 ## Features

 - Different bro modes for chill, to chad engineer level peer reviews
-  - chill: will review your code like a chill bro
+  - chill: will review your code like a chill bro (default)
     - `diffbro --chill`
   - mid: will review your code like a mid level engineer bro
     - `diffbro --mid`